In Indian villages under water stress, Modi searches for a tap for every household - ExBulletin

 In Indian villages under water stress, Modi searches for a tap for every household

+About 18,000 government engineers oversee the $ 50 billion company, which includes hundreds of thousands of contractors and laborers who lay more than 2.5 million miles of pipe.

 The project has a powerful champion in the person of Prime Minister Narendra Modi, who has crushed India’s notorious bureaucracy and removed thorny political divisions to bring it to fruition.
-Its success so far explains its dominance over the political landscape of the country.
+Its success so far explains its domination of the political landscape of the country.

-Mr Modi has remained popular despite a weak economy and a failed initial response to the coronavirus which has left hundreds of thousands dead.
+Modi has remained popular despite a weak economy and a failed initial response to the coronavirus that has claimed hundreds of thousands of lives.
 He relied increasingly on community politics, continuing to consolidate a Hindu nationalist base he worked for decades to rally.

+The poor pay.
+The rich are not … If I pay, others do not pay

-But the mission of providing water to every household combines two of Mr. Modi’s political strengths: his understanding of the daily problems of hundreds of millions of poor people in India and his penchant for ambitious solutions.
-Mr. Modi, who grew up in a poor village, spoke fondly of his own mother’s difficulties in fetching water.
+But the mission of providing water to every household combines two of Modis’ political strengths: his understanding of the daily problems of hundreds of millions of poor people in India and his penchant for ambitious solutions.
+Modi, who grew up in a poor village, spoke fondly of her own mother’s difficulties in fetching water.

-About a sixth of Indian households had a drinking water tap when the program, called Jal Jeevan Mission, began in 2019.
-Today, almost half have one.

-The mission judges the progress made by satisfying the village councils to avoid the slowdowns of India’s layered bureaucracy.
+The mission judges progress by satisfying village councils to avoid slowdowns in India’s layered bureaucracy.
 Districts and states partner with technical universities to comment on best practices.
 Local organizations take care of village councils while they take on the role of managers of public services.

 The project has its detractors.
 Rajendra Singh, an environmentalist, said he had not given enough consideration to water conservation as India’s groundwater sources quickly collapsed.
 The country draws more groundwater than China and the United States combined, as drought-stricken farmers pump and pump.

-In some villages, progress was far behind what Mr Lal’s dashboard showed.
-There was also skepticism that older projects from years past had failed – the pipes were there, but the reason the water was not coming in was a matter of finger pointing.
+In some villages, progress was far behind what Lals’ dashboard showed.
+There was also skepticism that older projects from years past had failed, the pipes were there, but the reason the water was not coming in was a matter of finger pointing.

 In Panari, a thriving village that owns a sugar mill and cultivates three crops, low electricity meant households had only a few hours of running water a day.
 The women, who traditionally collect water from homes, said they now buy time to collect water, but still fill buckets at home to get supplies.

 It is responsible for connecting around 300,000 households to 3,000 villages in Madhya Pradesh.
-In areas where groundwater is overused, such as Ms. Ahriwar’s Imlidol village, her team draws from a dam about 80 kilometers away.
-Work there is three-quarters complete, Jain said.
+In areas where groundwater is overused, such as the Ahriwars village of Imlidol, his team draws from a dam about 80 kilometers away.
+The job is three-quarters complete, Jain said.

 Sources